-When we think about different ways to build housing and businesses, what is most important to you?
-Circle only one option per row Buildings that maximize views from living and OR Buildings that are close to the streets working spaces inside, especially from upper levels Buildings that have similar façade designs OR Letting developers decide on an individual basis Require weather protection (like awnings or OR Letting developers decide on an individual basis porches) Have business signs at the top of buildings (tall Have signs at the storefront/pedestrian-scaled OR entry marquee-type overhangs) level Alleys or partial alleys to have deliveries through a OR Have areas on the main street for deliveries side/back door Allow developers to consolidate lots for larger OR Break down big blocks with pedestrian connections developments A range of home types (townhomes, cottage clusters, boarding houses, stacked flats, and OR More standalone homes courtyard apartments).
+We heard that small business assistance is important.
+How important is it to support important to you?
+Circle only one option per row Buildings that maximize views from living and OR Buildings that are close to the streets working spaces inside, especially from upper levels Buildings that have similar façade designs OR Letting developers decide on an individual basis Require weather protection (like awnings or OR Letting developers decide on an individual basis porches) Have business signs at the top of buildings (tall Have signs at the storefront/pedestrian-scaled OR level entry marguee-type overhangs) Alleys or partial alleys to have deliveries through a OR Have areas on the main street for deliveries side/back door Allow developers to consolidate lots for larger OR Break down big blocks with pedestrian connections developments A range of home types (townhomes, cottage clusters, boarding houses, stacked flats, and OR More standalone homes courtyard apartments).
 Mix home ownership and rental housing in the same OR Encourage home ownership only block Allowing ground level housing OR Residential on top of businesses/offices What do you do in Newport?
-Check all that apply □ Live - What is your home ZIP code? □ Work □ Visit places of worship and/or cultural events Visit friends, family □ Visit parks, natural areas □ Take care of daily needs (bank, grocery, hospital, etc.) □ Other (please explain)
+Check all that apply □ Live - What is your home ZIP code?
+Work Visit places of worship and/or cultural events Visit friends, family Take care of daily needs (bank, grocery, hospital, etc.) Visit parks, natural areas □ Other (please explain) Would you like to join the mailing list?
+Name: Email: